Associate Director, Events and Community Programs

 Team Leadership

-- Lead and manage the Coordinator, Events and Community Programs, including recruitment, training/development, performance evaluation, and employee engagement.
+- Lead and manage the Coordinator, Events and Community Programs, including training/development, performance evaluation, and employee engagement.

 - Set clear expectations, promote high levels of accountability, and support staff in optimal achievement.